Traditions and celebrations

 According to Bulgarian folk tradition on 24 June (more precisely on the night of 23 against 24 and June), Midsummer is celebrated.
 This is an old pagan holiday in honor of the summer solstice.

 On this day the Orthodox Church celebrates Ascension (Spasovden).
-The holiday is celebrated always on Thursday, forty days after Easter, and this year it falls on 9 of June.
+The holiday is celebrated always on Thursday, forty days after Easter.

 The date is the death of the Bulgarian poet and revolutionary Hristo Botev (June 2, 1876).

 May 24 is the Day of Bulgarian Education and Culture and the Slavic alphabet - the most beautiful Bulgarian national holiday.

 On May 6 Bulgarians celebrate St. George's Day - one of the biggest festivals in the folk calendar, celebrated in honor of St. George and more as the Day of the Bulgarian Army.
 St. George's name day celebrated Georgi, Gergana, Galia, Ginka, Ganka and more.